w8jie/us-traffic-patterns-EDA/README.md

 This repo was created for OCBC (Singapore) HACK-IT!
 Hackathon submission.

-**Purpose:** In this data science project, I attempt to clean, wrangle, model and visualise US traffic pattners from 2015, with the goal of gathering five different insightful patterns from the data source.
-I will also discuss my thought process as well as future possible works after my analysis.
+**Objective:** In this data science project, I attempt to clean, wrangle, model and visualise US traffic pattners from 2015, with the goal of gathering five different insightful patterns from the data source.
+I will also discuss my thought process as well as possible furture works at the end of my analysis.

 **Contributor:** Wes Ngoh

 **How to use:**
   1. Clone depository
-  2. Run Jupyter Notebook file and import all packages found in cell 1.
+  2. Run Jupyter Notebook file (OCBC HACK-IT Assessment - Wes Ngoh.ipynb)
+  3. Run all packages and pip install xgboost
+  4. **NOTE:** The two data source files were not uploaded in the git depo as the files were too large (input/dot_traffic_2015.txt.gz and input/dot_traffic_stations_2015.txt.gz)

 **Files:**
 - OCBC HACK-IT Assessment - Wes Ngoh.ipynb